12 Online Horoscopes Written by Real, Legitimate Astrologers

 Not all free online daily horoscopes are written by actual astrologers, but there are indeed real and serious ones.

 Readers today deserve the best.
 Here's a guide.

 12 Authentic Online Astrologers

 Every human astrologer has a different style and approach to chart interpretation and forecasting.
 Listed below, in alphabetical order, are 12 legitimate, hard-working astrologers.
-I've talked with or emailed some of them.
+I've talked with or emailed most of them.
 They genuinely write original daily, weekly, and/or monthly forecasts.
 Their forecasts are free and written in English.
 The links are to their columns, not necessarily their homepages.

 - Stephanie Azaria (USA)

 - Susan Miller (USA) (Her superb monthly horoscope, plus daily horoscopes, are available through her free app, AstrologyZone.)

 This is a starter list.
 There are many more.
 I usually monitor online astrologers for months and sometimes contact them before making recommendations.

 Rick Levine, as of September 2018, has his staff of genuine astrologers writing his syndicated horoscope columns.
 They are credited as "Tarot Astrologers."

 More Recommendations and Tips